rayanramoul/rl-chess/README.md

 python3 learning/train.py --number_of_games 100000 --winner_reward 1 --loser_malus -1 --epsilon 1
                           --decremental_epsilon 0.0001 --gamma 0.05
 ```
-Each of those ones are explained in the Methodology section of this README.
+Each of those ones are explained in the Approach section of this README.

-## Methodoloy
+## Approach

 ## Libraries Used